dita-hss/CuriosityModeling/README.md

 ### Testing: What tests did you write to test your model itself?
 What tests did you write to verify properties about your domain area?
 Feel free to give a high-level overview of this.

-Our test suites aim to test predicates with a significant roles in the model as well as some helper predicates.
-Below is a description of the suites and the test contained within.
+Our test suites aim to test predicates with a significant role in the model as well as some helper predicates.
+Below is a description of the suites and the tests contained within.

 - **Wellformed Test Suite:** Checks that the game board is well-formed
     - Valid piece placements within a specified range (e.g., a 5x5 board).